mperham/blog/content/post/debugging_redis.md

 size **must** fit into machine RAM.
 If it does not, the resulting swapping will lead to terrible performance and massive latency spikes.

-`--stat` mode gives you the most important details in a real-time view you can watch:
+`redis-cli --stat` will give you the most important details in a real-time view you can watch or scrape:

 ```
 $ redis-cli --stat